google-research/scenic/scenic/projects/README.md

     > method to train spatially-aware vision transformer features.

 *   [MatViT](matvit)
-    > MatViT ([paper](https://arxiv.org/abs/2310.07707)) is a nested ViT
+    > MatViT is a MatFormer ([paper](https://arxiv.org/abs/2310.07707)) based
-    > architecture designed to offer elasticity in a variety of deployment
+    > nested ViT architecture designed to offer elasticity in a variety of
-    > constraints, where each Feed Forward Network (FFN) block of a MatViT
+    > deployment constraints, where each Feed Forward Network (FFN) block of a
-    > model is jointly optimized with a few nested smaller FFN blocks.
+    > MatViT model is jointly optimized with a few nested smaller FFN blocks.

 *   [MBT](mbt)